-Phenytoin 100 to 200 mg po bid (beginning with 100 mg po bid, then increasing as needed)
+Phenytoin 100 to 200 mg twice a day (beginning with 100 mg twice a day, then increasing as needed)

 Peripheral nerve block provides temporary relief.

-If pain is severe despite these measures, neuroablative treatments are considered; however, efficacy may be temporary, and improvement may be followed by recurrent pain that is more severe than the preceding episodes.
+If pain is severe despite these measures, neuroablative treatments are considered; however, efficacy may be temporary, and improvement may be followed by recurrent pain that is more severe than the preceding episodes, and surgery that relieves pain may result in facial numbness.
+Painful numbness (anesthesia dolorosa) may also result; it occurs in 4% of patients after rhizotomy.
 In a posterior fossa craniectomy, a small pad can be placed to separate the pulsating vascular loop from the trigeminal root (called microvascular decompression, or the Jannetta procedure).
-In radiosurgery, a gamma knife can be used to cut the proximal trigeminal nerve.
+In gamma knife radiosurgery, gamma radiation is focused on the proximal trigeminal nerve where it exits the brain stem; this procedure interrupts pain signals to the brain.
 Electrolytic or chemical lesions or balloon compression of the trigeminal (gasserian) ganglion can be made via a percutaneous stereotactically positioned needle.
 Occasionally, the trigeminal nerve fibers between the gasserian ganglion and brain stem are cut.

 Sometimes, as a last resort to relieve intractable pain, the trigeminal nerve is destroyed.